andrewpareles/scope-tailwind/README.md

 We also build your Tailwind file (the one that has `@tailwind base`, etc) so that everything has the same prefixes.
 This lets you avoid having to manually prefix all your classNames when using Tailwind.

-We don't just prefix your classNames - we also make Tailwind only apply to elements inside a special className (details below).
+In addition to prefixing, we make Tailwind only apply to elements inside a special className (details below).
 This means Tailwind is truly scoped, and not even global styles leak out.

 ## Using Scope-Tailwind